-In fact, apart from the very painfully non-narmish wildfire scene, pretty much all of the battle scenes in the Blackwater episode, with the ridiculous amount of plasticine men-at-arms.
+Apart from the very painfully non-narmish wildfire scene, pretty much all of the battle scenes in the Blackwater episode, with the ridiculous amount of plasticine men-at-arms.
 This doozy of a quote from The Hound takes the cake though:

 Loras Tyrell talking about jewelry and how he dreamed of his wedding day as a little boy.
 Because apparently the numerous saucy bedroom scenes with other men weren't enough to convince us he's gay.

-EVERYTHING about Daario Naharis.
+Everything about Daario Naharis.
 The man looks like he fell through a time portal from the set of Xena: Warrior Princess, and his lines sound like something out of bad fanfiction.